true402

 Vetting is where the money leaks.

 Finding and following are the fun parts; vetting is the one snipers skip — and it's exactly where the losses hide.
-In a widely-cited breakdown, a 56%-win-rate sniper still lost outright to tokens that turned out to be scams it never checked.
+A win rate is not a P&L. You can pick more winners than losers and still finish down, because an unsellable token doesn't cost you a bad trade — it costs you the entire position, with no exit at any price.
 A pre-trade rug/honeypot report (a live buy/sell simulation + liquidity + ownership) turns those into skipped trades.

 §03 · one rail